 There’s many ways to improve your breathing, which we’ll dive into below.

-I’ve observed a major contributing factor to shallow breathing; leading to reduced energy potential, is often about where you put your focus.
+I’ve observed that a major contributing factor to shallow breathing leading to reduced energy potential, is often about where you put your focus.

 If you’re always putting your focus on the external and what’s going on around you.
 You can lose sensitivity of what’s going on inside of you.